Atlas975/Notes/MachineLearning/FeatureEngineering/Machine_learning_features.md

 ___
 # Machine learning features
-- **Labels** are the named tags assigned to a feature set, these commonly relate to what the model is trying to learn from
 - A feature is a measurable property from the data being observed.
-In [[Artificial_intelligence|ML]] these are the input variables that you feed into your model to make predictions.
+In [[Artificial_intelligence|ML]] these are the input variables that are fed into a model to make predictions.
 -

 ![[Pasted image 20231018120325.png|425|425]]

 - A feature vector is a structured feature collection representing a data instance, ideally compact
 - The feature set represents the possible information that can be extracted from given data
+- Labels are the named tags assigned to a feature set, these commonly relate to what the model is trying to learn from.
+These are used in the training process of [[Artificial_intelligence#Supervised learning|supervised learning]]
 ## Feature quality
 - **Repeatability**: should be reliably detectable in different instances eg angle / luminance in images
 - **Saliency**: should be usefully descriptive and distinctive, contributing towards decision making